-Main red sea bream predators are unknown in the Strait of Gibraltar waters but maybe dolphins' (personal communication from Ceuta veterinary) and Bluefin tuna's (personal communication from fishermen) predation should be taken into account.
+Main blackspot seabream predators are unknown in the Strait of Gibraltar waters but maybe dolphins' (personal communication from Ceuta veterinary) and Bluefin tuna's (personal communication from fishermen) predation should be taken into account.
 Studies in Azores (Gomes et al., 1998) cite that Conger conger, Raja clavata and Galeorhinus galeus must be considered as potential predators (all three species are present in Strait of Gibraltar area).
-Besides, other considerations as the competition for food of Red sea bream with other big predators in the Strait of Gibraltar (i.e. Bluefin tuna, marine mammals, etc.) and those related with environmental parameters (variation and long-term atmospheric oscillations) might affect the stock status as well as its the fisheries.
+Besides, other considerations as the competition for food of blackspot seabream with other big predators in the Strait of Gibraltar (i.e. Bluefin tuna, marine mammals, etc.) and those related with environmental parameters (variation and long-term atmospheric oscillations) might affect the stock status as well as its the fisheries.
+In fact, the dwindling black spot seabream catches in recent years coincide with the rebound of bluefin tuna biomass in the region, and so the blackspot seabream fishermen blame the scarcity of its catches to the pressure exerted by bluefin tuna on its target species, either directly by predation or indirectly by competition for the same resources.